-They had a beautiful, fun-to-use mobile app that tested really well with students.
+They had a beautiful, fun-to-use mobile application that tested really well with students.
 But it never went further than looking pretty and cool.
 Without that backend, the app never matched anyone to anything.

 The moral of this tale: Do your homework and focus on quality of engineering process so that someone else doesn’t come late to the market and still beat you with a stronger game.

 We helped to rescue a dating app that was faltering because of frustrated reviews and an alarming number of users abandoning the idea and deleting the app.
 They weren’t heartbroken at being matched with the wrong person; they were just fed up with the frustrating user experience and bugs in the app.